Woburn Regular Trash Pickup Services

 Official Website: Department of Public Works

-- Trash must be curbside by 7:00 AM
+- Regular trash, recycling, and yard waste must be out by 7:00 AM

 Woburn’s Solid Waste Regulations and Environmental Compliance Requirements